dustinpfister/blog_posts/_posts/threejs-mesh-material-index.md

 ### Version Numbers matter big time with three.js

 Three.js has been, and as of this writing still is, a fast moving target of a library when it comes to development.
 When I first wrote this post back in May of 2018 I was using r91 of threejs, and at this time there is now an r135 which is what I am observing at the time that I have edited this post last.
 Between these two versions of threejs a whole lot of code breaking changes have happened, and this will likely continue to be the case moving forward.

+### The source code examples in this post are on Github

+The source code examples that I am writing about in this post as well as for my many other posts on threejs can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-mesh-material-index).

 ### It might be good to look over the Buffer Geometry class in detail if you can get around to it